Epsom Downs Racecourse

-Epsom Downs is a Grade 1 racecourse on the hills associated with Epsom in Surrey, England which is used for thoroughbred horse racing.
+Epsom Downs is a Grade 1 racecourse in a hilly area near Epsom in Surrey, England which is used for thoroughbred horse racing.
 The "Downs" referred to in the name are part of the North Downs.

-The course, which has a crowd capacity of 130,000 when taking into account people watching from the Epsom Downs, an area freely available to the public, is best known for hosting the Derby Stakes, which has come to be widely referred to as The Derby or as the Cazoo Derby for sponsorship reasons, the United Kingdom's premier thoroughbred horse race for three-year-old colts and fillies, over a mile and a half (2400 m).
+The course has a crowd capacity of 130,000 including people watching from the Epsom Downs, an area freely open to the public.
+The course is best known for hosting the Derby Stakes, which has come to be widely referred to as The Derby or as the Cazoo Derby for sponsorship reasons, the United Kingdom's premier thoroughbred horse race for three-year-old colts and fillies, over a mile and a half (2400 m).
 It also hosts the Oaks Stakes (also widely referred to as The Oaks) for three-year-old fillies, and the Coronation Cup for horses aged four years and upwards.
 All three races are Group 1 races and run over the same course and distance.

-The Chairman of the course since 2015 is Julia Budd.
-The course is owned by the Jockey Club.
-The Queen has attended the Derby most years.
+The Chairman of the course since 2022 is Brian Finch.
+The course is operated by the Jockey Club.
+Queen Elizabeth II attended the Derby in most years of her reign.